-My name is Khrystyna and I’m the designer-dreamer behind the Irish botanical jewellery brand Ruby Robin.
-I specialize in creating enchanting miniature naturescapes and plant talismans for my fellow stargazers and daydreamers using real dried flowers encapsulated in eco-resin.
+My name is Khrystyna and I’m the designer behind the Irish botanical jewellery brand Ruby Robin.
+I specialize in creating miniature naturescapes and plant talismans using real dried flowers encapsulated in Sterling silver and eco-resin.

-I take such pride in my craftsmanship, especially in the intricacies of the tiny worlds I build but also the attention to detail I pour into each step of my process; from the selection of individual flowers to the hand-wrapping of each and every order.
-I truly hope that this care and the spirit of the plants will be felt by whoever treasures one of my pieces.
+I take such pride in my craftsmanship, especially in the attention to detail I pour into each step of my process; from the selection of individual flowers to the hand-wrapping of each and every order.
+I hope that this care and the spirit of the plants will be felt by whoever treasures one of my pieces.

 In this spirit, I work only with plants from my own organic garden or local eco-systems with which I am very familiar.
 I pick plants only in small quantities and only those which I know to be common and abundant.